-Amazon has done a good job of rolling out updates for this system and since I’ve had it, I have seen approximately 4 updates.
+Amazon has done a good job of rolling out updates for this system.

 If you are in the market for an Alexa device and Fire TV, this model supports both of those wishes.
 You basically have an Echo and Fire TV device bundled into one unit.

 The price is too high.

 I would be curious to see how this unit would sell if they removed the Alexa capabilities and sold it for $99.

 Amazon shoots themselves in the foot on this one due to the fact that their Fire TV Stick 4K is so darn good.
 In my opinion, most people will compare the 2nd Gen Fire TV Cube with the Fire TV Stick 4K and realize that the additional $70 isn’t worth it.